Indrajit1996/Indrajit1996/README.md

 - Javascript
 - Typescript
 - Frontend Architecture to build scalable applications
-- storybooks for the management of CSS components in a modular fashion
+- Microfrontends and Storybooks for the management of CSS components in a modular fashion

 📫 **Contact Me:**